 These tests or quality audits will help you predict and verify the achievement of goals and identify the need for corrective actions.
-Additionally, quality assurance tests will help you map quality metrics to quality goals, allowing you to report on the status of quality at periodic project review meetings.
+Quality assurance tests will help you map quality metrics to quality goals, allowing you to report on the status of quality at periodic project review meetings.

 Quality control involves operational techniques meant to ensure quality standards.
 This includes identifying, analyzing, and correcting problems.
-While quality assurance occurs before a problem is identified, quality control is reactionary and occurs after a problem has been identified, and suggests methods of improvement.
+While quality assurance occurs before a problem is identified, quality control is reactionary.
+It occurs after a problem has been identified and suggests methods of improvement.

 Benefits of project quality management:

-Quality management tools:
+Quality management tools.

 Affinity diagrams generate, organize, and consolidate information concerning a product, process, complex issue, or problem.
 It expresses ideas without quantifying them (brainstorming sessions).

-Process decision program charts
+Process decision program charts.

 - Arrow diagram

 - Precedence diagram